cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 ## Example

-Is it possible to write a program that replicates itself?
+_Is it possible to write a program that replicates itself?_
 The answer is affirmative.
 Such programs are called [Quines](https://en.wikipedia.org/wiki/Quine_(computing)).[^2] A Quine is a computer program that takes no input and produces a copy of its own source code as its only output.
 Quines can be made in any [Turing-complete programming language](https://en.wikipedia.org/wiki/Turing_completeness), as a direct consequence of [Kleene's recursion theorem](https://en.wikipedia.org/wiki/Kleene%27s_recursion_theorem).
-They are the core idea behind the backdoor compiler concept described by Thompson.
+Quines are the core concept behind the trojan horse compiler described by Thompson.

 Let's create an example of a self-replicating program in Java.
-It will be useful later to illustrate how a modified compiler could inject malicious behavior into a Java program.
+It will be useful later to illustrate how a modified version of the Java compiler could inject malicious behavior into Java applications.
-The basic idea is that the `javac` compiler could be modified to insert malicious code into any program it compiles, even if the original source code is clean.
+Remember, the basic idea is that the `javac` compiler could be modified to insert malicious code into any program it compiles, even if the original source code is clean.

 This requires:

 1. A modified version of the `javac`.
 2. An example of Java program that shows the injected behavior.

-Let's start with the typical "Hello, World!"
-Java program:
+Let's start with the typical `HelloWorld.java` program:

 {% highlight java linenos %}
 public class HelloWorld {